An optimal control perspective on diffusion-based generative modeling: Introduction

 \section{Introduction}

-\emph{Diffusion (probabilistic) models} (DPMs) have established themselves as state-of-the-art in generative modeling and likelihood estimation of high-dimensional image data~\cite{ho2020denoising,kingma2021variational,nichol2021improved}.
-To better understand the inner mechanism of DPMs, multiple connections to adjacent fields have already been proposed: For instance, in a discrete-time setting, one can interpret DPMs as types of \emph{variational autoencoders} (VAEs) for which the \emph{evidence lower bound} (ELBO) corresponds to a multi-scale denoising score matching objective~\cite{ho2020denoising}.
-In continuous time, DPMs can be interpreted in terms of stochastic differential equations (SDEs)~\cite{song2020score,huang2021variational,vahdat2021score} or as infinitely deep VAEs~\cite{kingma2021variational}.
-Both interpretations allow for the derivation of a continuous-time ELBO, and encapsulate various methods, such as \emph{denoising score matching with Langevin dynamics} (SMLD), \emph{denoising diffusion probabilistic models} (DDPM), and continuous-time \emph{normalizing flows} as special cases~\cite{song2020score,huang2021variational}.
+\emph{Diffusion (probabilistic) models} (DPMs) have established themselves as state-of-the-art in generative modeling and likelihood estimation of high-dimensional image data~\citep{ho2020denoising,kingma2021variational,nichol2021improved}.
+In order to better understand their inner mechanisms, multiple connections to adjacent fields have already been proposed: For instance, in a discrete-time setting, one can interpret DPMs as types of \emph{variational autoencoders} (VAEs) for which the \emph{evidence lower bound} (ELBO) corresponds to a multi-scale denoising score matching objective~\citep{ho2020denoising}.
+In continuous time, DPMs can be interpreted in terms of stochastic differential equations (SDEs)~\citep{song2020score,huang2021variational,vahdat2021score} or as infinitely deep VAEs~\citep{kingma2021variational}.
+Both interpretations allow for the derivation of a continuous-time ELBO, and encapsulate various methods, such as \emph{denoising score matching with Langevin dynamics} (SMLD), \emph{denoising diffusion probabilistic models} (DDPM), and continuous-time \emph{normalizing flows} as special cases~\citep{song2020score,huang2021variational}.

 In this work, we suggest another perspective.
 We show that the SDE framework naturally connects diffusion models to partial differential equations (PDEs) typically appearing in \emph{stochastic optimal control} and \emph{reinforcement learning}.
 The underlying insight is that the \emph{Hopf--Cole transformation} serves as a means of showing that the time-reversed log-density of the diffusion process satisfies a \emph{Hamilton--Jacobi--Bellman} (HJB) equation (\Cref{sec: HJB}).
 This relation allows us to connect diffusion models to a control problem that minimizes specific control costs with respect to a given controlled dynamics.
-We show that this readily yields the ELBO of the generative model (\Cref{sec:control}), which can subsequently be interpreted in terms of Kullback-Leibler (KL) divergences between measures on the path space of continuous-time stochastic processes (\Cref{sec:path}); see Figure~\ref{fig:summary} for an overview.
+We show that this readily yields the ELBO of the generative model (\Cref{sec:control}), which can subsequently be interpreted in terms of Kullback-Leibler (KL) divergences between measures on the path space of continuous-time stochastic processes (\Cref{sec:path}).